themosis/themosis/README.md

 Themosis framework uses “modern” PHP features like anonymous functions, namespaces, is [Composer](https://getcomposer.org/) ready and is a mix between WordPress best practices and let’s say a typical MVC framework.

+The Themosis framework is born to give WordPress developers the development joy found in the [Laravel](http://laravel.com/) framework to WordPress development.
+As WordPress developers, you are happy by definition.
+Now with the Themosis framework you'll be happier and you'll be able to provide more features to your projects in less time.

+## Official documentation

+The documentation is available on the Themosis framework website.

+---

 ### Development

 The framework was created by [Julien Lambé](http://www.themosis.com/), who continues to lead the development.